Giovanni1085/academic-kickstart/content/project/SS-mapping-AH/index.md

   preview_only: true
 ---

 The Arts & Humanities are a wide and multifaceted set of disciplines, with many research interests.
-To date, **a map of Arts & Humanities research** does not exist: we seek to create one and use it to understand how the Arts & Humanities organise socially and intellectually, and how new knowledge develops in these disciplines.
+To date, **a comprehensive map of Arts & Humanities research** does not exist: we seek to create one and use it to understand how the Arts & Humanities organise socially and intellectually, and how new knowledge develops in these disciplines.